SciBorgs/SciGuides/projects/BasicArmBot.md

 Of course, this isn't the end.

+### Unit Testing

+On the SciBorgs, we utilize unit tests

+### Systems Checks

 ### Tuning your simulated arm

-You might have noticed that your arm does not consistently reach its setpoint, especially if the arm's setpoint is in a different quadrant.
+You might have noticed that your arm does not consistently reach its setpoint, especially if the arm's goal is in a different quadrant.

 This is the result of those constants being poorly tuned for that range of motion; it'll be up to you to tune the closed-loop control system.